Skip to content

 A cancer diagnosis can raise several legal issues.
 For example, you may need to write or revise a Will, organise your Power of Attorney and deal with your superannuation, insurance, work and compensation.
 Dealing with these legal and financial issues can sometimes be overwhelming, but fortunately, support is available.

-For further information and support, call 13 11 20 to speak to an experienced cancer nurse who can tailor information to meet your specific informational, emotional and practical needs.
+For further information and support, call Cancer Council 13 11 20 to speak to an experienced cancer nurse who can tailor information to meet your specific needs.